laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO
 ### Large prio

-- Design screens for progress and the actual hang timer (don't forget to play sounds that notify you which grip and pocket is next).
-  => What does the timer screen need?
-  Make it compatible with landscape.
+- Total duration format + recalc (it's off).
+- Screen hang timer.
   Shortly flashing white while changing screens (state).
-  Beeps.
+  Beeps and sounds.
+  Voice-over that says which grip + addedWeight.
   Track completed hangs

 - Progress and overview completed workouts.

 - Draw diagram when all is refactored. => DO THIS THOUGH MAYBE DO IT WHEN YOUR READY TO OPEN SOURCE.